 Welcome to the website for the WEA conference

-GOING DIGITAL: Forces Shaping the Future of Business and Labour
+GOING DIGITAL: What is the Future of Business and Labour?

 Maria Alejandra Madi and Małgorzata Dereniowska